 Please find details in any email invoice we issue or upon request from our accounts department.

 Cash payments can be made at the accounts desk during or after an auction.
-Please note that we do not accept cash payments above £5,000.
+Please note that there is an annual cash payment limit of £5000 per buyer.

 Payment can be made by credit or debit card.
 Please note we can accept Visa or MasterCard only.
 Payment by card must be made in person in our Edinburgh branch or online (see below), we are unable to accept card payments by telephone.